ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Grant Response {#response}

-In response to a client instance's request, the AS responds with a JSON object as the HTTP entity body.
+In response to a client instance's request, the AS responds with an HTTP 200 (OK) status code and a JSON object as the HTTP entity body.
 Each possible field is detailed in the sections below

 continue (object)